Search the collections

 Round wooden framed wall clock, made by Sessions Clock Co, Connecticut, USA, circa 1930.
 'Foyer' model.
 Used in main work area of Simpsons Gloves factory in Richmond, Victoria.From: Richmond, Australia Images: 0

-Wooden frame which formerly contained a group photograph of the managers and employees of Simpson's Gloves Pty Ltd, Christmas 1932.
-Simpson's Gloves Pty Ltd was formed in 1924 and pro ...
+Wooden frame containing a group photograph of the managers and employees of Simpson's Gloves Pty Ltd, Christmas 1932.
+Simpson's Gloves Pty Ltd was formed in 1924 and produced leather ...

-Set of four black and white photographs in a wooden frame.
-The images depict the exterior and interior of the factory and showrooms of Simpson's Gloves Pty Ltd, Collingwood, circa 1928. ...
+Set of four black and white photographs formerly in a wooden frame.
+The images depict the exterior and interior of the factory and showrooms of Simpson's Gloves Pty Ltd, Collingwood, ci ...

 No Image Available

 Framed certificate in recognition of Simpson's contribution to the 1934-35 Victoria-Melbourne Centenary Celebrations Fund.From: Richmond, Australia Images: 0

 Booklet titled "Laws and Rules of Debate of the Saddlery, Leather and Canvas Section of the Victorian Branch", The Australian Saddlery, Leather, Sail, Canvas, Tanning, Leather-Dressing ...From: Carlton, Australia Images: 3